octoTurnip/ha-flipped-utilities/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/material-you-utilities/expressive/assets/configuration-panel.png" width="750"/>

-The settings for every user and the global settings are all the same.
-If a user does not have a setting set, then the global setting is used.
+The settings for every user, device, and the global settings are all the same.
+If a user does not have helpers setup, then the global settings are used.

 To create input helper entities for a user, click on `Create Helpers` in their settings card.
 Similarly, you can delete input helper entities for a user by clicking `Delete Helpers`.
 After creating helpers, you or their non-admin user can modify them from the configuration panel or open their more info dialog using the buttons to their left.

+## You, Everyone, and Devices

+The first tab is for you!
+These settings apply to any Home Assistant browser/device instance logged in to your profile.
+If you are not an administrator, then you will only see this tab and the current device settings will also appear below your settings.

+The second tab is for everyone else.
+This includes all other users on the Home Assistant server, including other administrators.
+It also has the global settings, which apply when a user or device does not have their own input helpers setup.

+The third tab is for device specific settings.
+You can setup input helpers specific to a user-browser-device combination.
+The current device settings appears at the top of this tab.
+These settings require [Browser Mod](https://github.com/thomasloven/hass-browser_mod) to keep track of user-browser-device IDs.

+## Dynamic Color Theme

 You can use the configuration panel to setup the dynamic color theme and to modify some style options.

-## Dynamic Color Theme

 ### Base Color